 This magical thinking starts with the Scientific Revolution.
-The Scientific Revolution was supposed to have been started by Copernicus but really caught fire with the great scientists of the seventeenth century; Kepler, Galileo and Newton.
-It brought the wide use of experimentation, the application of mathematics, and a belief in a natural order to the universe.
+We are taught about the Scientific Revolution through the works Copernicus, Kepler, Galileo, Newton and a small supporting cast.
+This revolution brought about the wide use of experimentation, the application of mathematics, and a belief in a natural order to the universe.
 These advances came after of a Dark Age for science that stretched almost 1100 years back to the fall of Rome. [_1_] .
 The great men of the Scientific Revolution had created our new world out of a dark void.
 There is much wrong with this account, other than the fact it seems to have been borrowed from the Book of Genesis.

-Accounts of the Scientific Revolution conceal a contradiction.
-The men of the Scientific Revolution greatly influenced the men of their time and those that followed.
-But that must mean that they were not "ahead of their time".
+One problem with the popular view of the Scientific Revolution is that the great men of the time were not "ahead of their time".
 We know what happens to great thinkers and great ideas that are ahead of their time.
 They are ignored.
-Two examples are Gregor Mendel ( see Mendel and Darwin ) and Alfred Wegener (see Wegener and Continental Drift) but there are many more.
+Gregor Mendel ( see Mendel and Darwin ) and Alfred Wegener (see Wegener and Continental Drift) are only two of many examples of men who were ignored because they were ahead of their time.
 The reasons that the Scientific Revolution occured in Europe when it did was not only due to the great men of the time but that Europe had been prepared over the centuries for these men.
 If this is true, the church would have had to be involved, in one way or another.

-Science needed two more pieces of the puzzle.
-It needed a way to communicate discoveries.
+There were two more pieces to the puzzle.
+Science needed a way to communicate discoveries.
 That's where the scientific journal came in.
 The Journal of the Royal Society established a model for sharing work between students of nature.
-This approach had been followed by the Mersenne Circle in a less formal way decades before.
-Another piece of the puzzle was an efficient way of teaching science.
+This approach had been followed by the Mersenne Circle (see Galileo's Contemporaries) in a less formal way decades before.
+Another piece of the puzzle was an efficient way for teaching science.
 That system was already well established, the university.
 This was one of the greatest achievements of the Middle Ages ( see Medieval Universities Timeline).
 The medieval university was largely the creation of the church.
-The church wanted these institutions to be autonomous; anyone that was accepted as a master at one university could teach as a master at another.
-This started at the University of Toulouse in 1233.
-It was the start of transferable accreditation (degrees) and aided in the spreading of knowledge from one part of Europe to another.
+Many of the characteristics and structures of the modern university can be traced back to twelfth and thirteenth century Europe.
+Universities are a tremendous tool for spreading new knowledge today, and were so in the Middle Ages.

-The Galileo Affair comes up often in discussions of the church and science.
+The Galileo Affair is a favourite in discussions of the church and science.
 In the Galileo Affair, the Church clashed with Galileo over his cosmological beliefs.
-This one event assumes more importance than the invention of the modern university and the many scientific advances made by clerics (see Galileo's Contemporaries).
-This is not just by popular vote.
-It is also assumed by celebrity scientists (Jacob Bronowski, Neil deGrasse Tyson), historians, widely acclaimed documentaries (see Galileo's Battle for the Heavens), and even educational associations.
+We are asked to accept that this one event is more important than the invention of the modern university and the many scientific advances made by clerics (see Galileo's Contemporaries).
+And it is accepted in popular discussions and by celebrity scientists (Jacob Bronowski, Neil deGrasse Tyson), historians, widely acclaimed documentaries (see Galileo's Battle for the Heavens), and even educational associations.
 This is where the discussion of church and science departs from science itself.
-Science is not democratic.
-You don't get to vote on whether something is true or not.
-It is also not autocratic.
-Theories don't become true because a famous scientist says so.
-Scientists also don't get to cherry-pick the data that supports their pet theory and ignore what doesn't.
-If the Galileo Affair is to be so important to discussions of the history of science, shouldn't it also be important to science itself.
-Few disciplines in science are less important than cosmology when it comes to influencing other disciplines.
-Modern analyses of scientific articles (see Eigenfactor.org) bears this out.
-Even if we make this leap, we have the problem of cherry-picking.
+Saying that the Galileo Affair was important doesn't make it so, regardless of how many times it is repeated.
+Few disciplines in science have less influence on other disciplines than does cosmology.
+Any statistical analysis of scientific articles (see Eigenfactor.org) will bear this out.
+Even if we ignore this, there is the problem of cherry-picking.
 Why do so few discussions of the Galileo Affair mention his contemporary, Kepler.
 Is it because Galileo's model was competing with Kepler's?
 They also miss the fact that Galileo's model didn't work any better at predicting the positions of planets than any of the competing models..and never would.
 That is how important Kepler's elliptical orbits were.
 If these discussions miss these facts, what else do they miss?
 The answer is alot of the science involved with the Galileo Affair (see Galileo's Battle for the Heavens).